-Ufficer

-Amounts reflect the named executive officer's base salary earned for 2020, 2019 and 2018, as applicable.
-For Mr. Vanderhaegen, who is based in (1) Switzerland, the amount reflects his salary earned in 2020, and has been converted from Swiss Francs to U.S. dollars using the average of the monthly average exchange rates for 2020 (1.06623).

-Amounts reflect the additional annual bonus paid to Mr. Stubblefield pursuant to the terms of his prior employment agreement (as described below) (2)and the 2018 sign-on bonus payment under Mr. Szlosek's EVP Employment Agreement.
-See "Narrative disclosure to summary compensation table and grants of plan-based awards - Employment arrangements" and "Elements of compensation - What we pay and why - Guaranteed, sign-on and discretionary bonuses."

-The amounts reflected in these columns represent the aggregate grant date fair value of awards granted to the named executive officer by us in the (3) applicable year computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation Stock Compensation ("Topic 718"), disregarding the effect of estimated forfeitures.
-The assumptions made in the valuation of our equity awards are found in Note 17 to our audited financial statements included in our annual report on Form 10-K for fiscal 2020.
-For awards that are subject to performance conditions and are included in the table above as stock awards, we report the grant date fair value based upon the probable outcome of such conditions consistent with our estimate of aggregate compensation cost to be recognized over the service period determined under ASC Topic 718, disregarding the effect of estimated forfeitures.
-For this purpose, the probable outcome is assumed to be at target level attainment and the grant date fair values of the PSUs at target level attainment were as follows: Mr. Stubblefield-\$2,313,938, Mr. Szlosek- \$555,350, Mr. Vanderhaegen-\$462,781, Mr. Brophy-\$401,090, and Mr. Wondrasch-\$277,675.
-The following represents the grant date fair value of the performance share awards at maximum level attainment: Mr. Stubblefield-\$4,999,974 Mr. Szlosek-\$1,200,005, Mr. Vanderhaegen-\$999.981.
-Mr. Brophy-\$866.678. and Mr. Wondrasch-\$600.003.

-Amounts reflect performance-based cash incentive awards under the ICP or predecessor plans for each of 2020, 2019 and 2018, as applicable.
-For more information on the terms of the cash incentive plan, see "Elements of Compensation - What We Pay and Why - Performance- Based Cash Incentive Compensation."
-The ICP award for Mr. Vanderhaegen has been converted from Swiss Francs to U.S. dollars based on the exchange rate as of the close of business on December 31, 2020 (1.13100).

-For Messrs.
-Stubblefield, Szlosek, Brophy and Wondrasch, the amount reflects the year-over-year change in actuarial present value of the (5) accumulated benefit under the U.S. Pension Plan during the year indicated.
+- (1) Amounts reflect the named executive officer's base salary earned for 2021, 2020 and 2019, as applicable.
+For Mr. Vanderhaegen, who is based in Switzerland, the amount reflects his salary earned in 2021, and has been converted from Swiss Francs to U.S. dollars using the average of the monthly average exchange rates for 2021 (1.09443). - (2) Amounts reflect the additional annual bonus paid to Mr. Stubblefield pursuant to the terms of his prior employment agreement (as described below) and the sign-on bonus payment under Ms. Lewis's EVP employment agreement.
+See "Narrative disclosure to summary compensation table and grants of plan-based awards - Employment arrangements" and "Elements of compensation - What we pay and why - Guaranteed, sign-on and discretionary bonuses." - (3) The amounts reflected in these columns represent the aggregate grant date fair value of awards granted to the named executive officer by us in the applicable year computed in accordance with Topic 718, disregarding the effect of estimated forfeitures.
+The assumptions made in the valuation of our equity awards are found in Note 18 to our audited financial statements included in our annual report on Form 10-K for fiscal 2021.
+For awards that are subject to performance conditions and are included in the table above as stock awards, we report the grant date fair value based upon the probable outcome of such conditions consistent with our estimate of aggregate compensation cost to be recognized over the service period determined under Topic 718, disregarding the effect of estimated forfeitures.
+The grant date fair value of the PSUs, assuming the maximum level of achievement are: Mr. Stubblefield-\$8,000,010, Mr. Szlosek-\$1,800,027, Mr. Vanderhaegen- \$1,800,027, Mr. Brophy-\$1,800,027, and Ms. Lewis-\$1,499,966.
+The amounts reflected in this column do not represent the actual amounts paid to or realized by the NEOs for these awards. - (4) Amounts reflect performance-based cash incentive awards under the ICP or predecessor plans for each of 2021, 2020 and 2019, as applicable.
+For more information on the terms of the cash incentive plan, see "Elements of Compensation - What We Pay and Why - Performance-Based Cash Incentive Compensation."
+The ICP award for Mr. Vanderhaegen has been converted from Swiss Francs to U.S. dollars based on the exchange rate as of the close of business on December 31, 2021 (1.09670). - (5) For Messrs.
+Stubblefield, Szlosek and Brophy, the amount reflects the year-over-year change in actuarial present value of the accumulated benefit under the U.S. Pension Plan during the year indicated.
 For Mr. Vanderhaegen, the amount reflects the year-over-year change in actuarial present value of the accumulated benefit under the Swiss Pension Plan during the year indicated (the amounts have been converted from Swiss Francs to U.S. dollars based on the exchange rate as of the close of business on December 31 of each year).
 See "Elements of compensation - What we pay and why - Other components - retirement and other benefits" for more information.

-All other compensation for 2020 includes: (6)
+(6) All other compensation for 2021 includes:

-Company savings plan match (a)(\$) Company contribution to pension (\$) Miscellaneous (\$) Total (\$)
+Company savings plan match (a)(\$) Company contribution to pension (b)(\$) Miscellaneous (c)(\$) Total (\$)

-Michael Stubblefield 11,400 11,400
+Michael Stubblefield 11,600 2,610 14,210

-Thomas Szlosek 11,400 11,400
+Thomas Szlosek 11,600 5,074 16,674

-Frederic Vanderhaegen ^{(b)(c)} 51,675 12,614 64,289
+Frederic Vanderhaegen 63,959 16,279 80,238

-Gerard Brophy 11,400 11,400
+Gerard Brophy 11,600 3,418 15,018

-Michael Wondrasch 11,400 11,400
+Sheri Lewis 11,600 3,287 14,887